MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 ## Create a service principal

 In order to log in non-interactively with an application, you need a service principal.
-Service principals are part of Role-Based Authentication (RBAC) which create a unique user identity as well as a set of permissions restrictions.
-In order to create a new VM and its resources, you need to have a service principal authorized to create new Azure resources.
-To create a new service principal with the CLI, run:
+Service principals are part of Role-Based Authentication (RBAC) which create a unique user identity with permissions restrictions.
+In order to create a new VM and its resources, you need a service principal authorized to create Azure resources.
+To create a new service principal with the CLI, run the following command.

 ```azurecli-interactive
 az ad sp create-for-rbac --name az-go-vm-quickstart